pcfens/puppet-filebeat/README.md

 When installing on Windows, there's an expectation that `C:\Temp` already exists, or an alternative location specified in the `tmp_dir` parameter exists and is writable by puppet.
 The temp directory is used to store the downloaded installer only.

+### Generic template

+By default, a generic, open ended template is used that simply converts your configuration into a hash that is produced as YAML on the system.
+To use a template that is more strict, but possibly incomplete, set `conf_template` to `filebeat/filebeat.yml.erb`.

 ### Registry Path